CEQA Environmental Review

 A Final EIR was released in July 2012 responding to all comments received on the draft environmental documents.
 The Final EIR summarized that with implementation of the Project’s extensive groundwater monitoring program, Project operations would avoid any significant impacts to the environment.
 On July 31, 2012, the Board of Directors of SMWD voted unanimously to certify the Final EIR and approve the Project.
 To view the Final EIR, click here.

-The County of San Bernardino has served as a Responsible Agency in the CEQA review process as the local government entity responsible for oversight over groundwater resources in the Cadiz Valley.
+The County of San Bernardino served as a Responsible Agency in the CEQA review process as the local government entity responsible for oversight over groundwater resources in the Cadiz Valley.
 On October 1, 2012, the County was the first Responsible Agency to take an approving action pursuant to the certified EIR when it approved the Project’s Groundwater Management, Monitoring and Mitigation Plan (GMMMP) and adopted certain findings under CEQA.

 To learn more about the Project, click on the links below: